michelmf/or-tools/README.md

 ## Solving linear programming Problems with OR-Tools

 OR-Tools provides a wrapper (MPSolver) to use different solvers, including GLOP.
-Below is the list of LP solvers available in OR-Tolls:
+Below is the list of LP solvers available in OR-Tools:

 * Clp
 * CPLEX